dolthub/docs/content/reference/cli.md

 If `--update-table | -u` is given the operation will update `<table>` with the contents of file.
 The table's existing schema will be used, and field names will be used to match file fields with table fields unless a mapping file is specified.

 During import, if there is an error importing any row, the import will be aborted by default.
 Use the `--continue` flag to continue importing when an error is encountered.
-You can add the `--ignore-skipped-rows` flag to prevent the import utility from printing all the skipped rows.
+You can add the `--quiet` flag to prevent the import utility from printing all the skipped rows.

 If `--replace-table | -r` is given the operation will replace `<table>` with the contents of the file.
 The table's existing schema will be used, and field names will be used to match file fields with table fields unless a mapping file is specified.